Stephanie Scott, MEd, LCMHCS, NCC - Practice Director

 Lindsay Connell, MS, LMFTA

-Andrea "Andie" Davis, MA, LCMHCA
+Andrea "Andie" Barnett, MA, LCMHCA

 My name is Andrea, but most people call me Andie.
 I am newly licensed as a Clinical Mental Health Counselor Associate (LCMHCA), but I am not new to the healthcare field.
 I have worked as an administrative assistant for the last 6 years in a primary care office.
 I graduated from East Carolina University with my Bachelors in Psychology as well as my Bachelors in Religious Studies.
 I attended and graduated from Liberty University where I earned my Master’s in Professional Counseling.
 I concentrated in Christian Studies while at ECU as well as Liberty.
 I also am not new to Pamlico Child and Family Therapy (PCFT).
 I interned at PCFT where I worked with clients of different ages, races, religions and genders.
 I have also worked with clients who have a variety of diagnoses, which includes but is not limited to anxiety disorders, depressive disorders, adjustment disorders, trauma etc. My therapeutic approach mainly stems from client centered and narrative therapy.
 This means that the client and I work together to determine goals as well as a treatment plan that the client determines will be beneficial to them.
 The use of narrative therapy is to have the client tell their story of their personal journey to help the client make more sense of the relationships they are a part of, as well as the world around them.